isc-projects/kea/doc/sphinx/arm/install.rst

 copy it over to cql_config_defines.sh and edit the path specified in it) and change the environment variable CPP_DRIVER_PATH to point to the directory where the cpp-driver sources are located.
-Make sure that appropriate access rights are set on this file.
-It should be executable by the system user building Kea.
+Make sure that appropriate access rights are set on this file; it should be executable by the system user building Kea.

 Build and install Kea as described in :ref:`installation`,